 Crowdfunding platforms are intermediaries helping investors and lenders finding businesses need financing and helping businesspeople to rise the capital.
 Crowd and Peer-to-Peer P2P financing is the modern alternative to traditional bank financing and best solution to start-up financing.

-Crowdfunding is booming in Europe.
-Banks and other traditional lenders are not able to finance all the businesses because of the risk and other regulations.
+European Crowdfunding Regulation coming soon predicts crowdfunding boom in EU/EEA area.
 Crowdfunding platforms provide a marketplace for other lenders to fill the gaps and finance existing and new businesses.
-Interest rate paid by the crowdfunding platforms to the lenders is usually higher than paid by traditional finance institutions.
+Interest rate paid by the crowdfunding and P2P platforms to the investors is usually higher than paid by traditional finance institutions.

-Crowdfunding instruments.
-Rise of capital using ICO and Token offerings
+Rise of capital through loans, securities, and Token offerings

-No additional requirements are applicable to a financing transaction intended to raise an amount less than EUR 100 000 in 12 months.
+Simplified project owner information disclosure requirements are applicable for the crowdfunding transactions amounting less than EUR 100 000 in 12 months.

-The crowdfunding project owner willing to enter into financing transactions for the total amount ranging from EUR 100,000 up to EUR 5 million in 12 months must draft a memorandum disclosing the basic information about the project owner and the project, and submit it to the crowdfunding platform operator.
+The project owner willing to enter into financing transactions for the total amount from EUR 1 million to EUR 8 million must draft a memorandum disclosing only the basic information about the project owner and crowdfunding project.

-Licensed crowdfunding platform operators are considered as financial advisory firms and do not require additional licensing.
-Operators may provide investment advisory services for investors (i) execution-only services (i.e. reception and transmission of orders) and (ii) investment recommendations.
+Licensed crowdfunding platform operators are considered as licensed financial advisory firms and do not require additional licensing.
+Crowdfunding Platform Operators may provide following investment advisory services for investors (i) reception and transmission of orders and (ii) investment recommendations.

 More about FinTech companies registration and licensing in Lithuania – http://ecovis.lt/fintech/.